Your BJJ Guide

 5. Passing the Half Guard

-• Excellent for developing a pressure passing game
+• Excellent for players who want a heavy top game

 6. The System: Leg Locks